abuobaid9/Movies-Library/README.md

 * Add more movies
 * Connect With DB
 * Add Search Movie
 * Add Play list For You
-* Add Some Changes In The Style